mguddamsetty/mguddamsetty/README.md

 I'm a third-year electrical engineering transfer at UC San Diego with a triple focus in photonics, vlsi, & semiconductors :)

-I love anything that has to do with optics, semiconductors, & VLSI.

 Email: mguddamsetty[at]ucsd[dot]edu